-Daveed Diggs Bio: In His Own Words – Video Exclusive, News, Photos
+Daveed Diggs Biography: In His Own Words – Video Exclusive, News, Photos, Age

 Diggs grew up with his brother Malcolm in Oakland, California and graduated from Berkeley High School in 2000.
 He was recruited there for the track team at Brown University, where he broke a number of athletic records.
 He graduated in 2004 with a Bachelor’s degree in theatre arts and went on to work as a substitute teacher.